corybrunson/bitriad/README.md

 * [Noordin Top Terrorist Network Data](http://www.thearda.com/Archive/Files/Descriptions/TERRNET.asp) ("meetings" and "organizations"); and
 * Fischer's [*Paul Revere's Ride*](http://books.google.com/books/about/Paul_Revere_s_Ride.html?id=ZAvQfZFbLp4C) ("whigs").

-The folder "data" contains both "raw" data files (pulled from the Internet where possible and otherwise constructed from primary sources) and GML files for the affiliation networks associated with them.
+The folder "source_material" contains "raw" data files (pulled from the Internet where possible and otherwise constructed from primary sources) and the folder "data" contains .rda (R data) files for the affiliation networks associated with them.
 All graphs are bipartite; the actors and events are given "type" attributes 0 and 1, respectively, corresponding to the values FALSE and TRUE in igraph.

 ## tools

-The folder "functions" contains implementations of several triadic analysis tools:
+The folder "R" contains implementations of several triadic analysis tools.
+In particular these include
-* "twomode.transitivity.R" contains a shell for bipartite clustering coefficients with specializations to the Opsahl, inclusive, and exclusive clustering coefficients;
+* twomode.transitivity, a shell for bipartite clustering coefficients that can be specialized to the Opsahl, "inclusive", and "exclusive" clustering coefficients;
-* "partition.bijections.R" contains some helpful combinatorial bijections;
+* twomode.triad.census, which conducts a motif survey of two-mode triads, understood to be triples of actor nodes and any events attended by at least two; and
-* "twomode.triad.census.R" contains two implementations of the title tool plus several functions that recover lower-order information from it (e.g. global clustering coefficients and a structural-equivalence triad census).
+* se.triad.census, an intermediate census between the cumbersome two-mode census and the 4-class simple triad census (which may be thought of as the classical triad census for directed graphs applied to an undirected simple graph by interpreting each edge as two-way).

 ## expo